IamVaibhavsar/React_App_With_Stripe_Payment_Gateway/README.md

 # React_App_With_Stripe_Payment_Gateway
-A React E-Commerce application with Node.js backend API and integrated with Stripe payment Gateway.
+A simply configured React E-Commerce application with Node.js backend API and integrated with Stripe payment Gateway.